pvandervelde/zinger/engineering.md

   * Gearboxes
     * https://www.andymark.com/products/cim-sport-options
     * https://www.vexrobotics.com/versaplanetary.html
-  * CVT is possible for for the time being we don't care too much about efficiency.
+  * CVT is possible but for for the time being we don't care too much about efficiency.
 That will come later

 * Drive motor -> Power + speed + controller.
 Ideally fewer parts is better
 * Steering motor -> Power + accuracy.
 Ideally fewer parts is better